TAGS: AI CX Merchandising Online Shopping Retail Personalization

 Personalise the shopping experience with recommendations that deliver relevancy for each shopper.

 The best shopping trip I ever had was in a high street fashion store.

 A personal shopper walking the aisles helped me put together a selection of outfits and, placed in a larger changing room with a luxurious sofa, I tried them on in comfort.
 She stood patiently outside.
 Different sizes?
 No problem.
 A similar jacket but with longer sleeves?
 Done.
 Chauffeur-driven home?
 I jest, but imagine that if asked, she would happily have made a call and waved me off as I sat in the back of the taxi with my new wardrobe.

-That's why we're launching our new Personalized Recommendations module.
+That's why we're launching our new Personalised Recommendations module.
 We've built a futuristic proposition combining automation with creativity and control.
-This is different to a fully automated, algorithm-based approach - it allows a light human touch to keep personalization in line with trading strategies, such as brand identity and special promotions, alongside seasonal changes and trends.
+This is different to a fully automated, algorithm-based approach - it allows a light human touch to keep personalisation in line with trading strategies, such as brand identity and special promotions, alongside seasonal changes and trends.

-By personalizing recommendations effectively, retailers can distinguish themselves from the competition.
+By personalising recommendations effectively, retailers can distinguish themselves from the competition.
 It's all about the experience.
-They will stand apart from other channels that sell their products when offering tailored, personalized one-to-one interactions infused with brand values.
+They will stand apart from other channels that sell their products when offering tailored, personalised one-to-one interactions infused with brand values.
 Truly relevant experiences create go-to shopping destinations, making shoppers feel valued while retailers hit their sales targets.
 Recommendation indeed.

 With over seven years' experience in retail technology combined with extensive experience as a Technical Consultant, James is well qualified to dig deep into Attraqt's solutions.
 His forte is driving innovation for our customers and ensuring they have access to the best technology for their needs.
 Underpinning this experience is a first class degree in Computer Science from the University of Sheffield.